 Bicycle infrastructure in close proximity to the project site includes a Class II bike lane on Laurel Avenue, south of 5th Avenue, Class III bike lanes of 5th Avenue, Class III bike lanes along B Street, and bike lanes on 3rd Avenue in both directions west of Dartmouth Road.
-The City's 2020 Bicycle Master Plan proposes making a connection on 3rd Avenue from Dartmouth Road to El Camino Real with a Class II bike lane.
+The City's 2020 Bicycle Master Plan proposes making a connection on 3rd Avenue from Dartmouth Road to El Camino Real with a Class II bike lane and a connection from El Camino Real to the US 101 interchange with a Class IV bike lane.
 The 2020 Bicycle Master Plan also proposes upgrading the corridor on 5th Avenue from Dartmouth Road to Claremont Street with a Class II bike lane and the corridor from Claremont Street to Amphlett Boulevard with a Class III bike route.